Marc Beaudoin: Federal politics

 Beaudoin was a supporter of the Progressive Conservative Party of Canada at the federal level.
 He was chosen as president of the party's Rosemont association in August 1988, with support from the party establishment.
 Rosemont's Member of Parliament (MP) at the time was Suzanne Blais-Grenier, who questioned the legitimacy of Beaudoin's election and suggested that it was part of an effort to pressure her into resigning.
 Her supporters set up a rival association with a different president, and a quarrel ensued as to which group controlled the local party finances.

 Blais-Grenier was ultimately kicked out of the Progressive Conservative party, and Beaudoin's association was recognized as official.
 Shortly thereafter, Beaudoin resigned as president to become the Progressive Conservative candidate for Saint-Léonard in the 1988 federal election.
 This contest was expected to be close, but it was not; Beaudoin finished a fairly distant second against Liberal incumbent Alfonso Gagliano.

 Judge

-In December 1991, Canadian federal justice minister Kim Campbell appointed Beaudoin as a judge on the Quebec Superior Court.
+In December 1991, Canadian federal Jjustice Minister Kim Campbell appointed Beaudoin as a judge on the Quebec Superior Court.